khubo/quote-spinner/Readme.md

 # Quote Spinner
 ---
-Terminal spinner with a twist. show quotes instead of normal boring spinners
+Terminal spinner with a twist. show quotes instead of normal boring spinners.
+Copied from and inspired by [Sindresorhus](https://github.com/sindresorhus/cli-spinners/) awesome spinners
  ## API

  ``` js